nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Adding a Submission : `addSubmission`

-Adds a submission to every person in the address book.
+Adds a submission to every student in the address book.

 Format: `addSubmission sm/SUBMISSION_NAME`